 I actually like the Shark Lift Away vac the best if you want attachments.
 If you can't afford a big purchase go to QVC to buy with payments.

 I like the vacuums with an easy hose attachment.
 The Sebo is pricey and a bit top heavy, but the hose attachment is very handy.
 I bought mine several years ago, the one I saw online recently is almost $900.00.
 You don't necessarily need an expensive vacuum to start with, but you do get what you pay for.

 The Cleaning Cloth

-Microfiber Cloths are the essential tool.
-They remove 99% of germs, and when you use water or diluted cleaners, and wipe your cloth out well, they leave little or no streaks.
+Microfiber Cloths are your essential tool.
+They remove 99% of germs, and when you use water or diluted cleaners, and wring your cloth out well, they leave little or no streaks.

 When they are dry they make a great dust cloth and grab loads of dust.

 BJ's has a good deal in the car section, 25 in a pack for $10.00 last time I checked.
 You can also find them at Walmart in a 5 pack.